OCA Technical Specification

 A Meta Overlay defines any language-specific information about a schema.
 It is used for discovery and identification and includes elements such as the schema name and description.

-attributes (see Common attributes), the Meta Overlay SHOULD include the following attributes:
+In addition to the Mandatory attributes and language, the Meta Overlay SHOULD include the following attributes:

 name